Contact our corporate or local offices directly.

 When viewing documents the visual quality of schematics and PCBs are not compromised by its web format, which also provides full pan and zoom capabilities, and in the case of PCB documents, a high-quality interactive 3D view of the board.

-In the Atium NEXUS design-side client the Web Review feature is available via the Explorer panel when a Project is selected from the Folder tree.
+In the Altium NEXUS design-side client the Web Review feature is available via the Explorer panel when a project is selected from the Server Folders tree.
 The availability of a project to users and teams is determined by its Sharing Permissions.

-The Web Review interface, regardless of how it has been accessed, offers a range of integrated capabilities that allow detailed access to the design's data and layout.
+The Web Review interface offers a range of integrated capabilities that allow detailed access to the design's data and layout.
 Other features such as the Comments system communicate directly, and in real-time, with the NEXUS design client.

-The rendered document display itself can provide interactive navigation through lower levels in the project structure hierarchy.
+In Navigator mode, select a document in the tree to open it for viewing and access.
+The rendered document display itself can provide interactive navigation through to lower levels in the project structure hierarchy.
 Double clicking on a schematic Sheet Symbol object for example will load the target schematic document.
 Hover the mouse over any object to see a pop-up information summary or hints for optional actions.

-To navigate within the design document display, hold the right mouse button and drag to pan, use the mouse wheel to zoom and select the icon in the top border to fit the document within the window.
-When viewing a PCB in 3D mode, toggled to using the icon in the top border, hold the left mouse button and drag to alter the view angle.
+To navigate within the design document display, hold the right mouse button and drag to pan, and use the mouse wheel to zoom.
+Choose view options from the menu to incrementally zoom in/out, fit the document to the available view space or open it in full screen mode – press Esc to return to normal view mode.
+When viewing a PCB in 3D mode, selected using the button in the top border, hold the left mouse button and drag to alter the view angle.

-Along with pop-summary information associated with a selected design object, Web Review also provides a more comprehensive data listing in its Properties panel, opened (if not already) from the icon in the right-hand border area.
+Along with pop-summary information associated with a selected design object, Web Review also provides a more comprehensive data listing in its Properties pane, toggled open (if not already) from the icon in the top border of the interface.

-When viewing a PCB document the panel will show the properties of selected board layout objects such as pads, fills and nets.
-Where PCB objects typical overlay each other, such as when they occupy the same 2D space on different layers, clicking on the layout will open an annotated drop down list so the desired object may be selected.
+In the schematic view the panel lists the properties and pin data (if applicable) for a selected object, such as a component part, net, power object, etc. When viewing a PCB document the panel will show the properties of selected board layout objects such as pads, fills and nets.
+Where PCB objects typical overlay each other, such as when they occupy the same 2D space on different layers, clicking on the layout will open an annotated drop down list so the desired object can be selected.

 Web Review includes an advanced search capability that can be used to find any object in the design, including objects with a specific parameter.

-property:resistor array will return all chip resistor array components where they are identified by a property Value that contains that string.
+property:chip resistor array will return all resistor array components where they are identified by a property Value that contains that string.

-Web Review Comments correspond to, and interact with, the Comments system in the Altium NEXUS design client.
+Web Review Comments correspond and interact with the Comments system in the Altium NEXUS design client.
 A Comment is a user-added note that is assigned to a specific area, object or point in schematic documents, and may be replied to by other users or assigned to a specific user.

 Comments promote collaboration between users without altering the project itself or its constituent documents because comments are stored by the NEXUS Server independently of the design project.
-In the Web Review interface Comments are accessed through the Active Comments pane, opened by the icon located in the right border.
+In the Web Review interface Comments are accessed through the Comments sidebar pane, opened by the button located in the upper right border.

-A comment markup, which defines where or what the comment note applies to, is added by selecting one of the available types from their respective icons located in the top border:
+A comment markup, which defines where or what the comment note applies to, is added by selecting one of the available types from their respective icons located at the top of the document view:

-When a markup has been placed a blank text window will open in the Active Comments pane, ready for your comment note.
-When complete, click the button and choose to submit the comment (Post) or assign it to another user (Assign), where you choose from a list of registered server users.
-An assigned comment will generate a matching Task for the user it is assigned to.
-Comments can be edited or deleted by the user that added the comment.
+When a markup has been placed a blank text window will open in the Comments pane, ready for your comment note.
+After completing the note, click the button to submit the comment.
+If you wish to assign comment to another user, type the

 Comments applied in the Web Review space become available in the NEXUS design client, and visa-versa, and all changes to comments are reflected in both spaces.
 Any comments that have been assigned to the signed-in user will be presented in the software's Tasklist panel as an active response Task.